-Cops: man surrenders in toddler shooting case
+Cops: Man surrenders in toddler shooting case

 The 2-year-old boy, Landon Jenkins, remains in critical condition at Wolfson Children’s Hospital in Jacksonville, Fla., Smith said.

-"We ask the community to keep in their thoughts and prayers," Smith said.
-"He has a long road toward recovery."
+“We ask the community to keep (the child) in their thoughts and prayers,” Smith said.
+“He has a long road toward recovery.”

+Holland climbed through a window in the bathroom and fled, Smith said.

-There were several people inside the home at the time of the shooting, including four children younger than 10 years old, Smith said.
+Several people were inside the home at the time of the shooting, including four children younger than 10 years old, Smith said.

 Family members drove Landon to Southeast Georgia Health System’s Brunswick hospital, from which he was flown to UF Health hospital in Jacksonville.